Patrolling the Skies with Sky Patrol

 By Scott Stilphen

-The game was inspired by designer Brad Stewart’s experience with helping a hot air balloon’s ground crew, while he was in college, and was planned to be a race between two balloons (with a 2-player option).
+The game was inspired by designer Brad Stewart's experience with helping a hot air balloon’s ground crew, while he was in college, and was planned to be a race between two balloons (with a 2-player option).
 Although the artwork depicts WWI-era biplanes/triplanes, none were planned.
+Originally shown at a CES show (possibly January 1983.
+From Brad Stewart:

 CONTROLS: